coicoin/HTML_CSS_Tutorial/README.md

-# site-kinotime
+# site-kinomonster
-kinotime is the modern site of movies and serials
+kinomonster is the modern site of movies and serials